calaldees/barcampCanterbury/events/2022/email-week-before.md

 ### Food and drink

-* Refreshments are provided free of charge thanks to "Canterbury Christ Church University: School of Engineering Technology and Design" and personal donations.
+* Refreshments are provided free of charge thanks to _Canterbury Christ Church University: School of Engineering Technology and Design_ and personal donations.
 * Lunch is at 1pm.
 Pizza.
     * There will be vegan and vegetarian options available.